 Ever reach for a granola bar in the recesses of your pantry and feel afraid of what you might find?
 If so, you’re in need of a good old-fashioned pantry decluttering session.

-Lucky for you, I recently helped my good friend–and amazing realtor–Meredith Tomlinson declutter her pantry and we made a 1o-minute video showing you exactly how it’s done.
+Lucky for you, I recently helped my friend Meredith declutter her pantry, and I’m sharing exactly how we did it below!

 The best way to declutter your pantry–or any space for that matter–is to use my 4-step LESS Method™.
 I’m a former teacher (which means I LOVE acronyms!) so LESS does not disappoint.
 It stands for: